Akshay94/telcom2310-star/labs/Lab01_Sockets/README.md

    - Delete the old tutorials and Download the latest copy from GitHub
     	- Open a terminal in JupyterHub by clicking the "Terminal" tile under "Other" in the Launcher tab
         - Delete the old copy of tutorials using command
             ```
             rm -rf telcom2310
             rm -rf telcom2310-star
             ```
     	- In the terminal window, type the following command to download (pull) the latest version of the set of tutorials from Github:
             ```
             git clone https://github.com/Akshay94/telcom2310-star.git
             ```

    - Run the lab notebooks
-    	- In the left-hand column of JupyterHub, navigate to the Lab01_Sockets lab
+    	- In the left-hand column of JupyterHub, navigate to the folder `telcom2310-star > Lab01_Sockets`
-    	- Open and execute the CreateSlice.ipynb notebook
+    	- Open and Execute the CreateSlice.ipynb notebook
+        - Open and Execute the SocketLab.ipynb
-        - Then open and execute the SocketLab.ipynb, filling out your Lab1.docx worksheet as you go.
+        - Download and fill out your Lab1.docx worksheet as you go.